meilisearch/specifications/text/0060-refashion-updates-apis.md

 ### I. Measuring

-TBD
+N/A

+###

 ## 3. Future Possibilities

-- Add pagination on `task` lists.
+- Add a pagination system for on `/tasks` and `indexes/:indexUid/tasks` lists.
-- Add filtering capabilities.
+- Add enhanced filtering capabilities.
+- Use Hateoas capability to give direct access to a `task` resource.
+- Add dedicated task type names modifying a sub-setting. e.g. `SearchableAttributesUpdate`.
+- Reconsider existence of `/indexes/:indexUid/tasks/:taskUid` route it is similar to `/tasks/:taskUid`.